Jackson County Missouri Assistance Programs.

 Food, clothing, or household items

 These center, churches, food pantries and banks, and other organizations provide qualified people with food, clothing, or other aid.
+Many also tend to operate soup kitchens or cafes for free meals.
 Call them for specifics.

 - Calvary Temple - (816) 231-8180